jesshe004/kudos-board/README.md

 - figuring out how to connect the DB successfully

 NEXT GOALS:
+- writing out the onSubmit function to insert into the DB
-- create functions to query into the DB
+- creating a retrieve all messages function to query the DB
 - hook the backend to the front-end